skwh/pardee-datastore/readme.md

   columns:
     - FirstName
     - LastName
-    - FileUrl
+    - UserId
     - Group
   dataseries:
     name: "{FirstName} {LastName}"
-    groupName: "{Group}"
+    group: "{Group}"
-    location: "{FileUrl}"
+    location: "./data/{UserId}.csv"
 ```

 ### Full Example

-An example `settings.yml` file can be found in the `config/sample` folder of this repository.
+An example `settings.yml.sample` file can be found in the `config/sample` folder of this repository.

-An example which uses the `template` format is avaliable as `settings-template.yml`.
+An example which uses the `template` format is avaliable as `settings-template.yml.sample`.

 ## The Generated API Outline